-Join Richard Harrington for an in-depth discussion in this video Process multiple images with the Image Processor, part of Up and Running with Photoshop Automation.
+Join Richard Harrington for an in-depth discussion in this video Process multiple images with the Image Processor, part of Photoshop: Automation.

 The Scripts menu in Photoshop goes beyond…actions a bit and even the automation commands.…Scripts essentially use a programming language to do very advance operations.…With that said, I'm going to focus on using some existing scripts…or taking a look at easy to use options to configure scripts.…Scripts allow you to complete very complex tasks and…one of those us the processing of several images.…Both through an extension of the batch command and even file conversion methods.…

 To do this choose File> Scripts > Image Processor.…This allows you to select a folder of images that you want to process.…You then could choose where to save the files.…For example, I could save them in the…same location but automatically generate JPEGs and TIFFs.…Maybe I want a quality of eight on my JPEGs…and to re-size them to dimensions of 800 by 600.…

 Which would optimize them for upload to…social media services like Twitter or Facebook.…This would also be a great way to only…post low res files rather than put my high res images…

 This course was created and produced by Rich Harrington.
 We are honored to host these tutorials in the lynda.com library.